UVSasa/Wazuh-Siem/docs/01-setup.md

 ### 1. Wazuh Manager Setup

 Go to the official Wazuh Page and follow the instructions to download the wazuh manager.
-For your reference I used the quickstart option to install the central wazuh components.
+For reference I used the quickstart option to install all the central wazuh components.

 ![image alt](https://github.com/UVSasa/Wazuh-Siem/blob/main/Screenshot%202025-05-20%20154958.png?raw=true)